 - 1. Overview of Electroless Nickel Plating

-- This lesson presents an overview of electroless processes including a brief history and types of deposits available, including nickel-phosphorous, nickel-boron, composites and poly alloys.
+- This lesson presents an overview of electroless processes including a brief history and types of deposits available, including nickel-phosphorus, nickel-boron, composites and poly alloys.
 Substrate limitations and activation methods are also presented.

 - 2. Properties of Electroless Nickel Deposits